m-miller/resume/README.md

 - Code maintenance, refactoring, documentation, and debugging.
 Overall reduction of technical debt

-- Development of new website features and implemented a new UI, which led to an increase in conversions
+- Development of new website features and implemented a new UI, which led to an increase in conversions.
+Developed bespoke SVG and CSS animations for product selection and shipping options

 - Developer team leadership and management, conducted reviews, stand-ups, and regular 1:1 meetings